Tai-Rocha/Disjoint_birds_AM_AF/README.md

 #######################################################################################################
 ### Title: Disjoint birds of Amazon and Atlantic forests, a biogeography perspective
 ### Author: Tainá Rocha
-### This is a repository of niche and molecular analysis for disjoint Amazon and Atlantic forest birds
+### Repository of niche and molecular analysis for disjoint Amazon and Atlantic forest birds
 #### Ps.: In progress
 #######################################################################################################